Siguza/siguza.github.io/PAN/index.md

 ![AP values][img2]

-These entangled `AP` bits are a bit awkward to read, but surprisingly the ARMv7 Manual has a nices breakout available for us:
+These entangled `AP` bits are a bit awkward to read, but surprisingly the ARMv7 Manual has a nicer breakout available for us:

 ![Real AP values][img3]